Artifacts and Schemas

 - default and rule-based workstream resolution

-- explicit proof-lane objects and routing by lane id
+- explicit evidence-check objects and routing by check id

 - uncovered-path policy